Pointe-à-la-Croix

 Pointe-à-la-Croix (/fr/; Cross Point in English) is a municipality located on the Restigouche River in the Gaspésie region of eastern Quebec, Canada.
 It is situated across from the city of Campbellton, New Brunswick.

 In addition to Pointe-à-la-Croix itself, the municipality also includes the communities of L'Alverne, Oak Bay, and Saint-Fidèle-de-Ristigouche.

 The municipality is home to the site of the Battle of the Restigouche, a National Historic Site of Canada, and the Petite Rochelle interpretive centre.
+The town is listed as a Village rélais.